 Ears may be re-pierced at a later stage.

 Stretched earlobes do not always return to normal after a stretcher piercing is removed.
-A stretched earlobe may have influence for some employment prospects or it may just have been phase in your life.
+A stretched earlobe may have an influence for some employment prospects or it may just have been a phase in your life.